 I tried steam cleaning, but as is often the case, though the cleaner removed the stain and left the carpet looking clean, the added moisture actually “activated” the spot making it stink even more strongly of both urine and wet carpet.
 Not a great combo.

-I immediately took the bottle of Zero Odor downstairs, sprayed the heck out of the spot and then sniffed.
+I immediately took the bottle of Zero Odor downstairs, sprayed the heck out of the spot, and then sniffed.
 The first thing I noticed was that there actually is a scent to this stuff, which disappointed me.
 It was a distinct bleach smell, which I'm not a fan of.
 The upside was that the smell wasn't overpowering.
 It was about the same as walking past a public pool.
 But before my disappointment could really take hold, I noticed something else... the smell from the dog urine was completely gone.

 6-8 Spritzes (More Is Too Much!)

 I decided to give the stuff a try on the old dog's bed which, at times, could gag a goat.
-Our eldest pooch doesn't exactly smell like a rose, and anything she spends prolonged time in tends to follow suit.
+Our eldest pooch doesn't exactly smell like a rose, and anywhere she spends prolonged time tends to follow suit.
 Once again, I spritzed the heck out of the bed and noticed that annoying chlorine smell, but instantly, the dog smell was gone.

 Now before you decide against Zero Odor based on that initial smell, hear me out.
 It was the next day that I discovered my mistake.
 After years of doing battle with various stinks and odors, I've adopted an overkill approach and that's exactly what I'd done wrong here.
 The bottle advises 6-8 spritzes.
 I probably went double that.

 Having realized my mistake, I tried again with another spot.
 This time I used the product more sparingly and it paid off.
 Both my wife and I were shocked.
 There was just the hint of the chlorine smell at first but it quickly dissipated, and the odor we were trying to eliminate was completely gone.